-At the heart of this complex, the Hanoi Opera Theatre locates on Dam Tri Lake, adjacent to West Lake, representing a monumental cultural project aimed at attracting international visitors to Hanoi and become a symbol of the city’s aesthetic.
+At the heart of this complex, the Hanoi Opera Theatre will be located on Dam Tri Lake, adjacent to West Lake.
+It represents a monumental cultural project aimed at attracting international visitors to Hanoi and becoming a symbol of the city’s aesthetic.

 The theatre's dome design is inspired by the waves of West Lake (illustration photo). |